qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

   vector or raster properties, you can update the Print Composer view by selecting the map element in the Print Composer and clicking the **[Update preview]** button.
 * The field :guilabel:`Scale` |selectnumber| sets a manual scale.
-* The field :guilabel:`Rotation` |selectnumber| allows you to rotate the map element content clockwise in degrees.
-Note that a coordinate frame can only be added with the default value 0.
+* The field :guilabel:`Map rotation` |selectnumber| allows you to rotate the map element content clockwise in degrees.
+The rotation of the map view can be imitated here.
+Note that a correct coordinate frame can only be added with the default value 0 and that once you defined a :guilabel:`Map rotation` it currently cannot be changed.
 * |checkbox| :guilabel:`Draw map canvas items` lets you show annotations that may be placed on the map canvas in the main |qg| window.
 * You can choose to lock the layers shown on a map item.
 Check |checkbox|